Five Questions with Erin Perry-Schreier

-Five Questions is a regular feature in which we interview a College of Online and Continuing Education staff member.
+Five Questions is a regular feature in which we interview an SNHU Online staff member.
 We recently caught up with Assistant Director of Staffing and Training for the Academic Support team Erin Perry-Schreier.

 What does your job entail?

 My job is to support the academic coaches, the Writing Center, content tutors and learning community facilitators.
 I train our coaches on best practices in regard to supporting student success.
 I organize and facilitate their scheduling and any additional support projects they are working on for our students.
 I also work on refining our workflow for efficiency and to meet the needs of an increasing volume of students.

 What does student success look like in your role?

 Student success looks like an increase in academic success rates.
 Success is also hearing from my coaches when they pass along the thank-you notes and emails they receive and share their success stories.
 It's great to see the direct impact we are having on students.